Skip to main content

 2. Foggy

-Squeezing the bottle causes the temperature inside the bottle to rise slightly, forcing all of the water droplets in the air to evaporate.
-Once you let go of the bottle, the temperature of the bottle decreases to the dew point (remember from Step 1, the air inside the bottle was saturated, squeezing the bottle made the air unsaturated while releasing the bottle caused the air to cool to saturation again).
-This brings us to an important definition concept: When air temperature is equal to the dew point temperature, the air is saturated, and clouds form.
-If the air near the surface is saturated, fog occurs, whereas if the air higher above the surface is saturated, clouds are present.
+Squeezing the bottle raises the temperature inside, forcing all the water droplets in the air to evaporate.
+Once you let go of the bottle, its temperature decreases to the dew point.
+Remember from Step 1, the air inside the bottle was saturated.
+Squeezing the bottle de-saturated the air, while releasing it caused it to cool back to saturation.
+This brings us to an important point: When air temperature equals the dew point, the air is saturated, and clouds form.
+If the air near the surface is saturated, fog forms; if the air higher above the surface is saturated, clouds form.

-4.3: Saturation and Clouds is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by LibreTexts.
+This page titled 4.3: Saturation and Clouds is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Neel Desai & Alicia Mullens .

 • Was this article helpful?